 RCA

 Summary: RCA annotation from systematic zinc proteome study.
-HDA1 is confirmed as zinc-binding protein.
+HDA1 zinc binding is mechanistically important for the zinc-dependent HDAC fold but is not the core activity itself.

 Supporting Evidence: